Dover 59 Below average

 What's it like Living in Dover?

-Located in the state of Florida, Dover is a small-sized city with a population of 3,098 residents.
-If we take a look at the last Census, the vast majority of the population falls within one racial group (68% White).
-Given that fact, Dover could be considered less diverse than other cities.
+Dover, Florida is a smaller city with a population of 3,204 people.
+At 68%, the majority of the Dover population is White; this is followed by 7% Black and 1% Native Hawaiian.
 Additionally, more than a quarter of the population of Dover are of Hispanic or Latino origin, and 51% of the population also speak Spanish.
 Something to be aware of when living in Dover are the above average commute times.
 If you're looking for a short commute to work, this might not be the right area for you.
 With one way commute time of 32 minutes, this comes in much higher than the national average of 26 minutes.

 Best Places to Live in and Around Dover